 Maria Adlercreutz’s last completed work was Skogsanden, 2013, which shows the connections between nature’s rhythms, societal changes and social movements.
 This weaving comprises a glowing white light formed as a cross which floats freely in a sphere coloured in shades of indigo blue.
 It is produced as a double-sided piece with no front or back.
 The idea for the piece emerged during a visit to Norrland to see the author Sara Lidman, a friend of Maria Adlercreutz, and from impressions gained at a gripping theatrical production about the Chernobyl disaster.

-Maria Adlercreutz died in 2014 and is buried at the Norra cemetery in Solna.
+Maria Adlercreutz died in 2014 and is buried at Norra begravningsplatsen (the Northern Cemetery) in Solna.